 - 1. Wrap a towel around you while seated. - 2.
-Turn on the chair and lift legs out of the tub or over the threshold, using your hands to assist as needed. - 3.
+Turn on the chair and lift legs out of the tub or over the threshold. - 3.
 Place one hand on the walker or crutch and one hand on the sitting surface, with knees bent as comfortable. - 4.
 Push with legs and arms to stand.
 For safety: Using a grab bar will be very helpful.